Inductive logic programming at 30: Optimality

 This program first sorts the input list and then goes through the list to check whether for duplicate adjacent elements.
 Although larger, both in terms of clauses and literals, the program learned by Metaopt is more efficient $O(n \log n)$ than the program learned by Metagol $O(n^2)$.
 Metaopt has been shown to learn efficient robot strategies, efficient time complexity logic programs, and even efficient string transformation programs.

-FastLAS \cite{law:fastlas} is an ASP-based ILP system that takes as input a custom scoring function and computes an optimal solution with respect to the given scoring function.
+FastLAS \cite{law:fastlas} is an ASP-based ILP system that takes as input a custom scoring function and computes an optimal solution with respect to the given scoring function when learning non-recursive programs without PI.
 The authors show that this approach allows a user to optimise domain-specific performance metrics on real-world datasets, such as access control policies.